samflue/portfolio/content/hero/index.md

 ---
 title: 'Hello World!
-My name is'
+Our name is'
-name: 'Sam'
+name: 'Bloc Labs'
-subtitle: 'I Love Creating Things!'
+subtitle: 'We Love Creating Things!'
-buttonText: 'Contact Me'
+buttonText: 'Get In Touch'
 skillset: 'Front End / Graphic & UI/UX / SEO'
 ---

-I am a UK based Developer & Designer that creates a captivating user experience.
-I like to create innovative Digital Products.
+We are a UK based Website Development & Creative Agency that creates a captivating user experience.
+We like to create innovative Digital Products.

 Development, UI/UX, and Design.
 Creating outstanding websites is the focus.